Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Network Causal Trees for Heterogeneous Causal Effects under Clustered Network Interference

 \section{Network Causal Trees for Heterogeneous Causal Effects under Clustered Network Interference}

-In the previous section we have introduced and developed an estimator for causal effects conditional on sub-populations of units defined by a partition $\Pi$ of the covariate space $\mathcal{X}$.
+In the previous section, we have introduced and developed an estimator for causal effects conditional on sub-populations of units defined by a partition $\Pi$ of the covariate space $\mathcal{X}$.
 Here we develop a data-driven machine learning algorithm to identify the partition $\Pi$ aimed at investigating the heterogeneity in the effects of interest.

 Our proposed algorithm, named \emph{Network Causal Tree} (NCT), builds upon the Causal Tree (CT) algorithm introduced by \cite{athey2016recursive}, which in turn finds its roots in the Classification and Regression Tree (CART) algorithm \citep{friedman1984classification}.
 CART is a widely used nonparametric method to partition the feature space.
-It relies on a tree-based algorithm which recursively splits the sample.
+It relies on a tree-based algorithm that recursively splits the sample.
 In particular, trees are constructed by recursively partitioning the observations from the \textit{root} (that contains all the observations in the learning samples) into two \textit{child nodes}.
 This procedure is repeated until the tree reaches the final nodes which are called \textit{leaves}.
 Because each node is always split into two sub-nodes, these trees are called \textit{binary trees}.

 Binary trees are called \textit{regression trees} when the outcome is a continuous variable, while they are called \textit{classification trees} when the outcome is either a discrete or a binary variable.
 The aim of the tree construction is to identify heterogeneities in the relationship between the observed outcome and the features to best predict the outcome variable.
 Therefore, splits are made with the aim of minimizing the prediction error.
-With this aim different splitting criteria could be specified.
+With this aim, different splitting criteria could be specified.
 For additional details on CART, we refer to the seminal paper by \cite{friedman1984classification}.
 Figure \ref{fig:CART} illustrates an example of binary partitioning in a simple case with just two predictors $x_1 \in [0,1]$ and $x_2 \in [0,1]$.

 Building on CART, \cite{athey2016recursive} developed a causal decision tree algorithm with the aim of detecting the heterogeneity of causal effects.
 In particular, they modified the splitting function to minimize the estimation error of conditional effects.
 Moreover, \cite{athey2016recursive} introduced honest inference by using a sub-sample to build the tree (training or discovery sample) and a separate sub-sample to perform inference (estimation sample).
 This sample-splitting approach is transparent and efficient even in high-dimensional settings.